marian-nmt/marian-dev/doc/graph/graph.md

 ```

 In the above example, `affine()` and `tanh()` actually add `AffineNodeOp` and `TanhNodeOp` nodes to the graph.
-For more shortcut functions used to add operations in the graph, you can find in `expression_operators.h` file.
+For more shortcut functions used to add operations in the graph, you can find in [`src/graph/expression_operators.h`](../../src/graph/expression_operators.h) file.

 ## Graph execution